arcadiapage/arcadiapage.github.io/_posts/2026-01-06-right-relationship-with-life.md

 My essence was being poured into all kinds of different containers.

-The color of it was a vibrant red, reminiscent of blood but too bright, more like a rich juice.
-Ruby red.
+The color of it was a vibrant red, reminiscent of blood but too bright, more like a rich juice or ruby red wine.

 After going through many different storage methods I was at last poured into two tea cups that were sitting on saucers.